foursquare/public-model-resources/snap2place/README.md

 }
 ```

-For Batch Transform, a json file with multiple json objects
+For batch transform jobs, input is a JSON file with multiple JSON objects:

 ```json
 {"lat":21.28616324934016,"lng":-157.83882418647408}